arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

 1. Press `Ctrl + G` to open the `Enter expression to follow` window.

-    In the window, enter `XXXXXX` and hit enter.
+    In the window, enter `4034da` and hit enter.

 1. Press `F2` to set a breakpoint